TY-Yang3015/Y2Lab_Interferometry_Coding/Simulation/README.md

 Adding Gaussian source to the simulation profile.

 Input:
-wavelength: float.
+    - wavelength: float.
 The central wavelength of the gaussian source.
-sigma: float. standard deviation of the gaussian source.
+    - sigma: float. standard deviation of the gaussian source.
-intensity: float. relativive intensity in arbitrary unit.
+    - intensity: float. relativive intensity in arbitrary unit.
+Return:
+    - spatial intensity according to input position information.

+---

 ## C++ Version

+### Dependence Summary
 - `eigen-3.4.0` (for array operations)